Erd\H{o}s' Multiplication Table Problem for Function Fields and Symmetric Groups: Introduction

-As well as the analogy between integers and polynomials over a finite field, there is an analogy between polynomial over a finite field of degree $n$ and the symmetric group on $n$ elements.
+As well as the analogy between integers and polynomials over a finite field, there is an analogy between polynomials over a finite field of degree $n$ and the symmetric group on $n$ elements.
 In particular, one can show that, in the $q$-limit, the probability a polynomial has a given factorization into prime polynomials is the same as the probability a permutation has the same factorization type into cyclic elements.
-Through this analogy we can state and prove a multiplication table problem for the symmetric group.
-Before we do this though, we need two definitions.
+Through this analogy we can relate the relative size of $I(n,b)$ to the relative size of $H(n,b)$.